DIY.transcriptomics

 Lab 14 (required) • May 1, 2024

 At this point, you've learned the basics of processing and analyzing scRNA-seq data.
-In this lab, we'll put those skills to the test with a bizarre and fascinating pathogen...tapeworms.
-You'll be looking for stem cells that allow the parasite to generate a seemingly unlimited supply of body segments.
-Get ready for a wild ride!
+In this lab, we'll put those skills to the test with on data from mouse brains infected with the fascinating parasite, Toxoplasma gondii.

 A single cell perspective of hematopoiesis